Villebillies: Musical style

-Villebillies' music encompasses hip hop, rock, country, blues, soul and bluegrass.
+Villebillies' music incorporates elements of hip-hop, rock, country, blues, soul and bluegrass.
 The group has been described as "OutKast meets Kid Rock" and "one of Louisville's most consistently creative hip-hop bands".

 The group utilizes a choreographed vocal style which includes rapped verses and harmonic singing by three vocalists.
 The drum rhythms combine influences from genres of urban and roots music.
 The main instrumental lineup consists of drums, electric guitar, acoustic guitar, electric bass guitar, and an instant replay machine.
 Additional instruments that have been featured in Villebillies music include keyboard, banjo, harmonica, brass horn sections, and classical string sections.

 The name "Villebillies" [Vill-bill-eez] came from a lyric written by vocalist Derek "Child" Monyhan shortly after joining the group.
 It is a combination of the words Louisville, the band's hometown and largest urban center in Kentucky, and Hillbilly in reference to Kentucky's rural mountain culture.
 The name references the cross genre nature of the band's music.